Distrotech/omniORB/omniORB/README.unix.txt

 consult the user guides in ./doc for details.
 For a quick start, follow these steps:

-    o Set the environment variable OMNINAMES_LOGDIR to a directory where the naming service omniNames can store its data.
+    o Set the environment variable OMNINAMES_DATADIR to a directory where the naming service omniNames can store its data.
 For example:
-          OMNINAMES_LOGDIR=/wib/wob; export OMNINAMES_LOGDIR
+          OMNINAMES_DATADIR=/wib/wob; export OMNINAMES_DATADIR

     o Start omniNames.
          $ omniNames -start &